rawhex/hidiot.com/_docs/getting_tactile/improving_our_switch.md

 If you noticed the LED getting dimmer when you press both buttons, try to think why that might be the case.
 If you thought it was because the LED turns on and off quicker than we can see, then you were right!

 If we fix this, we could tell the HIDIOT to turn off the LED if both switches are pressed at the same time.
-This is an easy way to make the two switches to act as a third.
+This is an easy way to make the two switches act as a third.

 It might not seem like much but you've created a device that can turn anything on or off.
 You can reuse this code to perform any on/off type action.
 To do this, replace the contents of ```on()``` and ```off()``` with code to do whatever you want to control.
 If you replace the LED with the right relay switch you could control power to a desktop lamp, pool pump or a PC.